 Area monitors are typically set up to create a buffer between workers and potential gas hazards, or as a perimeter around an area where work is being performed that could cause unsafe conditions.
 Real-time area monitoring requires instrument data to be continuously collected, processed, and delivered.
-This uninterrupted flow of information ensures access to real-time data from a PC or mobile device anytime and anywhere.
+This uninterrupted flow of information ensures access to real-time data from a computer or mobile device any time and anywhere.

 In gas detection, the most important reason for real-time area monitoring information is the ability to act in threatening or emergency situations.
 Real-time data collection and processing provide instant notifications or email alerts when an area monitor senses combustible gas in an area, for example.
 In addition, real-time area monitoring provides information for up-to-date reports that can be presented or printed any time they are needed, boosting safety compliance.

 Area monitors are commonly used for worker safety during plant shutdowns as part of maintenance programs, and other temporary detection zones where fixed gas detection is not in place.
 They can be used for confined space applications, as well as perimeter or fence line monitoring and can be easily moved around as situations and work conditions change.
 In many scenarios, they are used in addition to personal gas detection instruments.

 Imagine a unit of an industrial plant with a known low-level gas leak that cannot be fixed until the next plant shutdown.
 Area monitors can be strategically placed to section off the area from where work is being performed.
 Continuous monitoring and immediate notification allows safety personnel to react appropriately in case of a gas-related emergency.

 Manufacturer recommendations are given for the proper distance between monitors to create a connected and effective safety barrier.
 These distances vary depending on the environment, as well as the maximum distance of communication between monitors.
 In addition, those who place the monitors must consider the following: